Wisconsin ACE Interface Project, 2014-2020

 The curriculum was created by Dr. Rob Anda, co-principal investigator of the ACE study, and Laura Porter, of Washington State.
 Both are co-founders of ACE Interface.

 The mission of Wisconsin ACE Interface is: To promote awareness of ACEs throughout Wisconsin; to create a shift in perspective in how we view health and social issues; and to inspire a new approach to building healthy and resilient communities.

 Wisconsin has a cohort of trainers authorized to present ACE Interface.
 The project is co-sponsored by Wisconsin Child Abuse and Neglect Prevention Board and SaintA and administered by SaintA.

-To request an ACE Interface training presentation, contact:
+To request an ACE Interface training presentation, please Submit an Inquiry Form

 For more information, read Sara Daniel’s blog post on ACEs:

 SaintA Leads Wisconsin Discussion on Adverse Childhood Experiences